rlucioni/cs171-hw2-lucioni-renzo/README.md

 Let's re-construct the GitHub Network Graph Visualizer using [simple_graph.html](simple_graph.html) as follows:

-1. Fetch commit data ([example](https://api.github.com/repos/caleydo/caleydo/commits), see [documentation](http://developer.github.com/v3/repos/commits/)) to use as input dataset to the graph.
+1. Use `d3.json` to fetch commit data ([example](https://api.github.com/repos/caleydo/caleydo/commits), see [documentation](http://developer.github.com/v3/repos/commits/)) to use as input dataset to the graph.
 Use the repository of your choice.

 2. Populate the provided graph data structure (`{nodes:[], links:[]}`) with commit data.
 Each node represents a commit with a unique id.
 Add all metadata of a commit its node.
 Note that some attributes are reserved keywords by the layout function (e.g. `x` and `y`) and you can't use them as variable names for metadata.